Member of the Sydney Institute of Marine Sciences (SIMS)

 4. Ainley LB, Raybaud M, Vergés A, Bishop MJ (in review) Relationships between intraspecific variation in leaf traits and decomposition vary between species.
 Hydrobiologia

-38. Vergés A, Doropoulos C, Malcolm HA, Skye M, Garcia-Piza M, Marzinelli EM, Campbell AH, Ballesteros E, Hoey AS, Vila-Concejo A, Bozec YM, Steinberg PD (In press, accepted 19/10/16).
+38. Vergés A, Doropoulos C, Malcolm HA, Skye M, Garcia-Piza M, Marzinelli EM, Campbell AH, Ballesteros E, Hoey AS, Vila-Concejo A, Bozec YM, Steinberg PD (2016).
 Long-term empirical evidence of ocean warming leading to tropicalization of fish communities, increased herbivory and loss of kelp.
 Proceedings of the National Academy of Science of the United States of America.
+201610725.

 37. Guest JR, Tun K, Low J, Vergés A, Bauman AG, Marzinelli EM, Campbell AH, Bauman AG, Feary DA, Chou LM, Steinberg PD (In press, accepted Sept 2016) 27 years of benthic and coral community dynamics on turbid, highly urbanised reefs.
 Scientific Reports